The weak Frenet frame of non-smooth curves with finite total curvature and absolute torsion: Weak normal of a non-smooth curve

 \section{Weak normal of a non-smooth curve}

-We have seen that the curvature of an open polygonal $P$ is a non-negative measure $\m_P$ concentrated at the interior vertexes of $P$, whereas the torsion is a signed measure $\n_P$ concentrated at the interior segments, see Remark~\ref{Rmeas}.
+We have seen that the curvature of an open polygonal $P$ is a non-negative measure $\m_P$ concentrated at the interior vertices of $P$, whereas the torsion is a signed measure $\n_P$ concentrated at the interior segments, see Remark~\ref{Rmeas}.
 Since these two measures are mutually singular, in principle there is no analogous to the classical formula by Fenchel for the (principal) normal of smooth curves in $\gR^3$, namely \beq \nnn=\bbb\tim\ttt\,. \eeq In this section, following Banchoff \cite{Ba}, a weak notion of normal indicatrix of a polygonal is introduced, Definition~\ref{Dnor}, in such a way that formula \eqref{normal} continues to hold.
-As a consequence, according to the cited Fenchel's approach, the principal normal of a curve with finite total curvature and absolute torsion is well-defined in a weak sense, Theorem~\ref{Tnor}. \adl { \sc Weak normal of polygonals.} Let $P$ be an open polygonal in $\gR^3$ such that two consecutive (and non-degenerate) segments are never aligned.
+As a consequence, according to the cited Fenchel's approach, the principal normal of a curve with finite total curvature and absolute torsion is well-defined in a weak sense, Theorem~\ref{Tnor}. \adl { \sc Weak normal of polygonals.} Let $P$ be an open polygonal in $\gR^3$ with non-degenerate segments.
 Denoting $C=\TC(P)$ and $T=\TAT(P)$, we first choose two suitable curves